ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 If you have not already done so, create a vApp containing at least two VMs.
 For more information, see [Working with vApps](https://docs.vmware.com/en/vCloud-Director/9.7/com.vmware.vcloud.tenantportal.doc/GUID-AC48FB5E-4ADC-4835-AACE-B949B297A147.html){: external}.

 1. From the tenant portal, click the menu icon at the top of the page and then select **Datacenters**.
-2. From the main page under **Virtual Datacenters**, click the Virtual Data Center where you would like to create the vApp network.
+2. From the main page under **Virtual Datacenters**, click the virtual data center where you would like to create the vApp network.
 3. In the right pane under **Compute**, click **vApps**.
 4. Click **Details** on the vApp you would like to add a vApp network to.
 5. Click the **Network** tab, and click **New** in the **vApp Fencing** section.